QUOTES-Global reactions to the death of former Pope Benedict | Law-Order

 "During the papacy of Benedict XVI, the relationship between the Russian Orthodox Church and the Roman Catholic Church developed significantly in the spirit of fraternal cooperation and the desire to interact on how to overcome the sometimes painful legacy of the past."
 JUSTIN WELBY, ARCHBISHOP OF CANTERBURY AND LEADER OF THE ANGLICAN COMMUNION:

 "Pope Benedict was one of the greatest theologians of his age – committed to the faith of the Church and stalwart in its defence.
 In all things, not least in his writing and his preaching, he looked to Jesus Christ, the image of the invisible God.
 It was abundantly clear that Christ was the root of his thought and the basis of his prayer."
-UK PRIME MINISTER RISHI SUNAK:

-"He was a great theologian whose UK visit in 2010 was an historic moment for both Catholics and non-Catholics throughout our country.
-My thoughts are with Catholic people in the UK and around the world today."
+BRITAIN'S KING CHARLES

+"I .. recall his constant efforts to promote peace and goodwill to all people, and to strengthen the relationship between the global Anglican Communion and the Roman Catholic Church."
+CARDINAL ODILO SCHERER, ARCHBISHOP OF SAO PAULO:

+"Benedict XVI was a simple, humble, sensitive and even shy man, very attentive and refined in his dealings with people.
+He was an intellectual and theologian of great depth, and his writings and homilies will certainly be a point of reference for the Church in the future."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)